Spread them Apart: Towards Robust Watermarking of Generated Content: Problem Statement

 \subsection{Robustness to Watermark Removal Attacks}

-When the user $u_i$ receives the watermarked image $x$, it can post-process it to obtain the other image, $x'$, which does retain the sufficient part of the watermark $w(u_i)$.
+When the user $u_i$ receives the watermarked image $x$, they can post-process it to obtain the other image, $x'$, which does not retain a sufficient part of the watermark $w(u_i)$.
 The transition from $x$ to $x'$ may be done by applying an image transformation, such as brightness or contrast adjustment, Gaussian blur, or additive noise.
-The other approach is to perform an adversarial attack on the generative model to erase the watermark (\cite{jiang2024watermark}).
-In our settings, we assume that the generative model is deployed as the black-box service with limited access to the API, so an adversary can not apply white-box adversarial attacks (\cite{jiang2023evading}).
+The other approach is to perform an adversarial attack on the generative model to erase the watermark \cite{jiang2024watermark}.